Oink70/Bootstrap/README.md

 ## Changes:
+ - 2022-05-10; Added Notarization data for PBaaS chains
+ - 2022-05-10; Changed the way the daemon is called to ensure compatibility with PBaaS
- - 2022-04-10; moved json example definitions to `json-examples` directory, to enable updating through `git pull`.
+ - 2022-04-10; Moved json example definitions to `json-examples` directory, to enable updating through `git pull`.
  - 2022-04-10; Added code to deploy to external webservers.
  - 2022-04-10; Expanded json definitions to enable flexible external deployment.
  - 2022-03-18; Added the folder name (hex for PBaaS, clear text for `VRSC` or `vrsctest`) to the website